rkwai/book-ai-manager/chapters/01-introduction.md

 4. **A registry** (YAML, JSON, or DB) to track agents, versions, owners, and scopes.
 5. **CI integration** for evals and policy tests.

 Don't worry—we'll cover how to set these up in **Chapter 8: AgentOps** and reference implementations in the appendices.
+But remember: **the setup is optional.
+The concepts are universal.**

 ---